Yobuligo/ServiceProvider.TypeScript/README.md

 2. FetchOrNull

-FetchOrNull is equivalent to method fetch.
-But in case that the requested service doesn't exist, undefined is returned instead of throwing an exception.
+*FetchOrNull* is equivalent to *fetch* but in case that the requested service doesn't exist, *undefined* is returned instead of throwing an exception.
 ```
 const logger = SP.fetchOrNull(LoggerService);
 logger?.log(`Message to be logged`);
 ```

 ### Remove a service
-By providing the service definition, which is connected to the abstract service type, to method remove a service is removed from the service provider.
+To remove a service from the service provider, pass the service definition, which is connected to the abstract service type, to *remove*.
 ```
 SP.remove(LoggerService);
 ```

 ### Check if a service exist
-The methods contain and containsNot can be used to get if a service is defined in the service provider.
-It is not only more readable instead of fetching the service, but it also means there is no need to create a service instance if the service is registered and will be initialized on demand.
+The methods *contain* and *containsNot* can be used to find out, if a service was defined in the service provider.
+It provides more readability and it avoids having to initialize the service by calling *fetch*.
 ```
 const contains = SP.contains(LoggerService);